 - How much will be applied to the deductible?

-- How much will you owe (coinsurance) after meeting the deductible?
+- How much will you owe out-of-pocket (coinsurance) after meeting the deductible?

-As a participating Medicare provider, we are required to screen Medicare patients according to the MSP rules.
-At each visit, you will be asked the MSP questions.
-These questions help us confirm if Medicare or another payer should process your insurance claim as primary.
+As a participating Medicare provider, we must screen Medicare patients according to MSP rules.
+We will ask you the MSP questions at each visit to help us confirm if Medicare or another payer should be the primary insurance to process your claim.

-What to do if you have questions or are having difficulty paying for health care services.
+If you have questions or are having difficulty paying for health care services:

-Contact our Customer Service Center at 336-716-1663 or visit Patient Financial Services at Wake Forest Baptist Medical Center on the Main Floor, Reynolds Tower.
+Contact our Customer Service Center toll-free at 336-716-3988 or 877-938-7467, Monday through Friday, 8 am - 5 pm, or visit Patient Financial Services located at Wake Forest Baptist Medical Center on the Main Floor of Reynolds Tower.